 Monitoring in the workplace must be done lawfully.
 There are many examples of where employees have taken on employers for unlawfully monitoring their communications (like telephone calls) in the workplace, especially their electronic communications (like email and SMSs).
 We can help you to lawfully monitor activities in the workplace.
 It depends on whether you have the written consent of every employee to monitor, or not.

 Getting all employees to consent in writing is first prize.
 The consent must be properly worded and can take the form of:

 - a written consent to monitor clause for new appointments for inclusion in your existing employment contract.

-The reasons for having properly worded consents are as follows:
+There are good reasons for having properly worded consents.

 - The employee is contracting out of a constitutional right, which is ‘more important’ than a non-constitutional right.

 - RICA, our monitoring law, deals with paper documents, as well as electronic documents (a fact which is often overlooked).

 - It is debatable whether RICA only applies to monitoring taking place in real time (RICA refers to monitoring a communication during the “course of its occurrence or transmission”) or to stored data as well.
 This has very important practical ramifications for the organisation regarding what it can monitor.

 We can review your existing consent to check that it is lawful.
 We can also provide you with an Electronic Communications Policy for your specific organisation.